-December 2020 Options videos and options booklets will be sent home for you to view ahead of Parents' Evening.
-Thursday 7 th January 2021 Options and Parents' Evening to discuss option choice plans and progress with subject staff.
-Friday 22 nd January 2021 Final date for the return of the GCSE Option Choices Form which will be completed electronically.
-A copy has been emailed to all pupils in Year 9.
+December 2022 Options videos and options booklets will be sent home for you to view ahead of Parents' Evening.
+Girls will also have the opportunity to talk to current GCSE students about the process.

+Tuesday 24th January 2023 Options and Parents' Evening to discuss option choice plans and progress with subject staff.

+Friday 10th February 2023 Final date for the return of the GCSE Option involved.

+Choices Form which will be completed electronically.
+A copy will be emailed to all pupils in Year 9.
 Following this, the Option Blocks will be drawn up, and the girls' choices will be confirmed.
 Most girls will be able to take all of the subjects which they choose.
-We will discuss any difficulties we have in accommodating choices directly with the girls involved.
+We will discuss any difficulties we have in accommodating choices directly with the girls